Alan Hackney

-Alan Charles Langley Hackney (born 10 September 1924, Manchester – d.
-15 May 2009, Hertfordshire) was an English novelist and screenwriter.
+Alan Charles Langley Hackney (10 September 1924, Manchester – 15 May 2009, Hertfordshire) was an English novelist and screenwriter.

 Biography

 He was educated at Thornleigh Salesian College in Bolton, and later, while at Manchester University, was called up to the army.
 Hackney was posted to Maidstone Barracks for one year where he met his first wife and was later posted to India.
 After demobilisation he proceeded to New College, Oxford, where he read Politics, Philosophy and Economics under the tutelage of Isaiah Berlin.

 He is best known for two of his novels, Private's Progress and Private Life, both of which were adapted into Boulting brothers films: the former as Private's Progress (1956); and the latter as I'm All Right Jack (1959).
 Hackney also co-wrote the script of I'm All Right Jack, which was a satire of trade unions.
 He was also a frequent contributor to Punch.

 In the 1960s the British film industry went into decline, and Hackney's career was never to hit such heights again.
 A further two children meant that he had to travel to write and he had spells in Canada, Italy (with the RAI TV series K 2 +1, directed by Luciano Emmer, starring the Kessler Sisters and Johnny Dorelli), and Hollywood as well as working for British television and continuing to contribute to Punch.

 In later years he worked with the composer Howard Blake on a musical version of I'm All Right Jack.
 His best-remembered films are Two-Way Stretch (1960), starring Peter Sellers, and You Must Be Joking (1965), directed by Michael Winner.